wpdas/near-social-bridge/README.md

 # Near Social Bridge - beta

-This library allows you to use a React App in a Widget created within Near Social as well as send and receive data from it.
+This library allows you to use a React App in a Widget created within Near Social and use it as a Backend source.
+This library is still in the testing phase.

 ## Install